icarus-initiative/organization_core/README.md

   - _Member_ - A member of the community who wishes to observe or is looking to join/create a squad.
   - _Pilot_ - Active learners who embark on learning expeditions by building recommended projects and evaluating different resources.
 Pilots are required to have completed Figment's Solana Pathway before starting the 1st expedition.
   - _Captain_ - are also pilots but take more of a leadership role in a squadron by merging PRs, organizing the groups, capturing squad members thoughts & concerns, communicating with admins to build out the curriculum further.
-  - _Admin_ - Set up systems and infrastructure for squads and the organization, optimize systems to demystify knowledge and make more accessible, and handle any public relations.
+  - _Commander_ - Set up systems and infrastructure for squads and the organization, optimize systems to demystify knowledge and make more accessible, and handle any public relations.

 > How to squadrons briefly work?